The 3 Requisites of Effective and Authoritative Leadership

 1. Sustainability

-In Nature, the
+In Nature,

 2. Accountability

-We are the only beings capable of creating... to create you need to know how to imagine (some say
+To create, you need to know how to imagine (some say

-dream)... and to imagine you need to know that you have the means to give concreteness to those
+To imagine, you need to know that you have the means to give concreteness to those

 Images.